 To use HP Fast Charge, shut down your computer, and then connect the AC adapter to your computer and to external power.

 Displaying battery charge

-To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over
+To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon ...

 Finding battery information in HP Support Assistant (select products only)

 To access battery information: